ibm-cloud-docs/ContinuousDelivery/troubleshoot_cd.md

  c.
 To fork a GitLab repo so that you can contribute changes through merge requests, click **Fork**.

-1. If you want to create a public repo on the server, clear the **Make this repository private** check box.
+1. If you want to create a public repo on the server, clear the **Make this repository private** checkbox.
-1. If you want to use GitLab's Issues for issue tracking, select the **Enable GitLab Issues** check box.
+1. If you want to use GitLab's Issues for issue tracking, select the **Enable GitLab Issues** checkbox.
-1. If you want to track the deployment of code changes by creating tags and comments on commits, and labels and comments on issues that are referenced by the commits, select the **Track deployment of code changes** check box.
+1. If you want to track the deployment of code changes by creating tags and comments on commits, and labels and comments on issues that are referenced by the commits, select the **Track deployment of code changes** checkbox.
 For more information, see [Track where your code is deployed with toolchains](https://www.ibm.com/cloud/blog/announcements/track-code-deployed-toolchains/){: external}.
 1. Click **Create Integration**.

 For more information about configuring a GitLab tool integration, see [Configuring GitLab](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations#gitlab).